NolagSemaphore/sudoku-solver-parent/README.md

 - **Spring Boot (Java)** (backend)

 The app allows users to input Sudoku puzzles via a web interface, send them to a REST API, and receive the solved puzzle in real time.
+This app originally began as a Java-based command-line tool for solving Sudoku puzzles.
+I later added an Angular frontend to make the project more accessible and user-friendly.
+To integrate the existing backend quickly, I adapted the project structure with a minimal setup.
+If I were starting from scratch, I would design it differently—but the process has been a valuable learning experience in connecting a legacy backend to a modern frontend.
 ---

 ## 🔧 Features